 The watershed drains an area of approximately 5,140 square miles (13,313 square km), and consists of approximately five perennial confluences or tributaries; the mainstem is approximately 91 miles in length (146 km).
-Snowmelt and rain-fed headwaters arise from the southwestern slopes of the Black Range (igneous mountain range running north-south in Sierra and Grant counties in west-central
+Snowmelt and rain-fed headwaters arise from the southwestern slopes of the Black Range (igneous mountain range running north-south in Sierra and

 Figure 1.
 Map of the Mimbres River, current segments, and its Ecoregional setting.
-(See Table 1 for alphanumeric Ecoregional code assignments).
+(See Table 1 for alphanumeric